openwfm/wrf-sfire-docs/docs/facilities.md

 *   [190TB storage array](../storage/).
 *   Workstations and servers, connected by 1Gbs Ethernet, with 10Gbs uplink to the campus backbone.

+Accounts are available for faculty and students at CU Denver | Anschutz campuses, as well as to their external collaborars with affiliate appointments.

 ### Software
 *   The clusters use a common SLURM batch scheduler.
 *   Installed software on the clusters network includes MATLAB, R, and GNU compilers.
 Additional software is installed on request on Alderaan or in Singularity containers for use anywhere.